fatred/problemofnetworkdotcom/content/posts/vault-tls-with-network-appliances/index.md

 Now that we have a Vault, with a TLS Issuing CA, and some idea of how to get certs out of it, lets look at how we can use this in a "real" world scenario to put a valid TLS profile onto a Network Appliance (fancy word for a switch I guess).

 > Why did I say appliance, and not Router or Switch?
 Weeeeeell, think about it.
 You manage a lot of network _stuff_ over HTTPS protocols these days, even when its not actually a web interface you are using to do it.
-We can also manage load balancers, Wireless Controllers, NAS devices etc etc etc. Lets not get bogged down in terminology and accept that network kit comes in all shapes and sized these days.
+We can also manage load balancers, Wireless Controllers, NAS devices etc etc etc. Lets not get bogged down in terminology and accept that network kit comes in all shapes and sizes these days.
 Trusted TLS is the goal here.

 ## Pre-Requisites